c4spar/deno-dzx/README.md

 ### `cd()`

 Set the current working directory.
-Also available on the global `$` symbol.
+If path does not exist, an error is thrown.

 ### `$.[style]()`